DataDog/documentation/content/en/real_user_monitoring/guide/enable-rum-shopify-store.md

    {{< img src="real_user_monitoring/guide/enable-rum-shopify-store/enable-rum-shopify-5.png" alt="Enable RUM on your Shopify store" >}}

-7. Save the changes by clicking on the **Save** button.
+7. Click the **Save** button to save your changes.

+The updated looks like the following in the Shopify UI:

-   {{< img src="real_user_monitoring/guide/enable-rum-shopify-store/enable-rum-shopify-6.png" alt="Enable RUM on your Shopify store" style="width:75%;">}}
+   {{< img src="real_user_monitoring/guide/enable-rum-shopify-store/enable-rum-shopify-6.png" alt="Enable RUM on your Shopify store" style="width:50%;">}}

-If needed, more information regarding theme code's editing can be found in [Shopify's documentation][2].
+See more information regarding theme code's editing in [Shopify's documentation][2].

 ## Start exploring

-You can now start using Real User Monitoring with your Shopify store.
-Get valuable insights about your customers behavior, make data-driven decisions to improve your store, and increase conversion by watching browser recordings enriched sessions with [Session Replay][3], building [funnel analysis][4] to better understand customer journey, or [generating metrics][5] from those newly captured sessions.
+Once you've initialized the Browser RUM SDK, you can start using Real User Monitoring with your Shopify store.

+For example, you can:

+- Get valuable insights about your customers' behavior by making data-driven decisions to improve your store
+- Increase conversion by watching browser recordings enriched sessions with [Session Replay][3]
+- Use [funnel analysis][4] to better understand the customer journey, or
+- [Generate metrics][5] from those newly captured sessions

 ## Further Reading